mrgnhnt96/streamless_blocs/README.md

 # Streamless Blocs (streamless_bloc)

-A predictable state management library that **replicates the bloc interface exactly** but removes the use of streams for event processing.
-Uses a simple queue-based approach instead of stream transformers.
+A predictable state management library that **replicates the bloc interface exactly** but removes the use of streams for event processing — preserving the original stack traces when event handlers throw.

 ## Packages